Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Some technical information about the transformation matrix:
 * for every orientation vector, x² + y² + z² = 1
 * each orientation vector is vertical to the other ones (orthonormal) and the axes are organized righthanded
 * full can be uniquely translated into quaternions and reverse.
 Quaternions are used for storage efficiency, using 4 instead of 9 values.
-They can also be translated into angle-axis mode with 4 parameters, where angle is a Euler axis (not to be confused with Euler angles).
+They can also be translated into angle-axis mode with 4 parameters, where axis is a Euler axis (not to be confused with Euler angles) and angle is the rotation around this axis.
 * The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
 They don't change.
 * the transformation matrices are created by the Dn Denavit-Hartenberg parameters and multiplied to get forward kinematics